allthingstalk/arduino-lorawan-rdk/README.md

 ## Installation

-Download the source code and copy the content of the zip file to your arduino libraries folder (usually found at <arduinosketchfolder>/libraries).
+Download the source code and copy the content of the zip file to your arduino libraries folder (usually found at /libraries) _or_ import the .zip file directly using the Arduino IDE.

 ## Example sketches